Carquinez Strait: Installations

 The California Maritime Academy is at the western end of the strait on the northern waterfront.
 The C&H Sugar refinery is located on the southern shore in the small town of Crockett.

-Bridges
+Bridges and Ferries

+Historically, the Carquinez Strait was the most important obstacle for travelers on the route between San Francisco and Sacramento.
+The original route of the first transcontinental railroad and the original route of the Lincoln Highway entirely bypassed the strait by going the long way around to the south through Stockton and the Altamont Pass.

-The strait is crossed by two highway bridges: the Carquinez Bridge on Interstate 80 and the Benicia–Martinez Bridge on Interstate 680.
+Today, the strait is crossed by two highway bridges: the Carquinez Bridge on Interstate 80 and the Benicia–Martinez Bridge on Interstate 680.
 Each highway bridge consists of two spans.

 Interstate 780 connects the two highways on the northern slope of the strait.
 State Route 4 connects these highways south of and inland from the strait.

 A rail bridge just east of the Benicia–Martinez Bridge is used by the Capitol Corridor, California Zephyr, and Coast Starlight trains.

-A rail ferry, with the ferries Contra Costa and Solano provided service across the strait near the location of the current rail bridge until the rail bridge was built in 1930.
+A rail ferry, with the ferries Contra Costa and Solano provided service across the strait from 1878 near the location of the current rail bridge until the rail bridge was built in 1930.

 Tall pylons carrying power lines cross the strait as well.
 The Carquinez Strait Powerline Crossing was the world's first powerline crossing of a large river.